How To - Set-Up a Pusher Style Folding Prop

 |Grub or Set Screw style prop adapter (Aeronaut)|

-On the Yoke, I use a 38mm size which is the distance between the blade attachment screws.
-Using a 38mm will guarantee the prop dimension is as-listed in terms of blade length.
+On the Yoke, also known a the center piece, I use 38mm or 42mm sizes which is the distance between the blade pivot screws.

 Another option I found while putting this page together is the Hacker Aluminium Hub for folding Props.